Dyeing with Pots

 - Protect your hands: during dyeing and cleanup, wear plastic or rubber gloves

 - Reduce staining: rinse pot immediately, and clean with bleach, the soap of your choice and plenty of water

 - Wipe dry: with a paper towel, soft cloth or cleaning sponge

-If desired, you may choose to boil water after the pot is clean and wipe dry again.
-Some dyers have used eraser sponges or microfiber clothes to wipe their pots; use whatever works best for your particular pot.
+Optionally, you may choose to boil water after the pot is clean and wipe it dry again.
+Some have used eraser type sponges or microfibre clothes to wipe their pots.

 Basic Cleaning Tips